OniiCoder/oni-laravel-debugger/README.md

 # oni-laravel-debugger

-MyDebugger is a Composer package designed to provide custom debugging functionality for Laravel projects.
+OniLaravelDebugger is a Composer package designed to provide custom debugging functionality for Laravel projects.
 It allows you to log debug data in a structured and customizable way.

 You can install MyDebugger via Composer.
 Run the following command in your Laravel project directory: